 Simply controlling the temperature of your environment isn't enough.
 The body itself needs to be cool.
 I don't want to hammer on about the importance of low stress, but I'm going to anyway.
-If you are stressed prior to bed, even if it's from something as trivial as that presentation you need to do in the morning, this can be seen as a threat to the body, in turn your body releases stress hormones and your body temperature rises.
+If you are stressed prior to bed, (even if it's from something as trivial as that presentation you need to do in the morning) this can be seen as a threat to the body.
+In turn, your body releases stress hormones and your body temperature rises.

-More reason why you need to destress for increased deep sleep!
+One more reason why you need to destress for increased deep sleep!

-Going back to cool temperatures for deep sleep, a report published in Cell biology concluded 'Temperature appears to be a major regulator of human sleep duration and timing', this was after researchers studied sleep habits of various pre-industrial groups around the world (1).
+Going back to cool temperatures for deep sleep, a report published in 'Cell Biology' concluded, 'Temperature appears to be a major regulator of human sleep duration and timing'.
+This was noted after researchers studied the sleep habits of various pre-industrial groups around the world (1).

 This unit pumps chilled water through a special blanket that sits on your mattress.
-I used one (actually, I had two on my bed!) when I was living in Sydney and it was the best investment I made for increasing deep sleep.
+I used one (Actually, I had two on my bed!) when I was living in Sydney and it was the best investment I made for increasing deep sleep.

-Cannabidiol oil, or CBD oil, is a phytocannabinoid that is found in industrial hemp and marijuana however CBD does not contain the psychoactive ingredient THC.
+Cannabidiol oil, or CBD oil, is a phytocannabinoid that is found in industrial hemp and marijuana, however, CBD does not contain the psychoactive ingredient THC.